BlackJar72/DungeonGame/README.md

 https://jaredbgreat.itch.io/cubic-nightmare

-The first, last, and only release, as I have moved on to more ambitious projects that should be much more fun.

 Cubic Nightmare (C) Jared Blackurn 2021 is now under the Gnu General Public license version 3.0.

     This program is free software: you can redistribute it and/or modify